Acknowledgments

 Use of LLM tools

-model tooling for narrowly defined, non-authorial tasks: copyediting,
+narrowly defined, non-authorial tasks: copyediting, prose smoothing, Markdown/LaTeX formatting,